Nose wheel shimmy

 Everything within the steering should be working smoothly but without any click clack play.

-Best to check is it either by lowering the tail with weights or a helper and rocking the linkages back and forth, or by having a helper put slight pressure on the controls inside the plane , while you are watching and feeling.
+Best to check is it either by lowering the tail with weights or a helper and rocking the linkages back and forth, or by having a helper put slight pressure on the controls inside the plane, while you are watching and feeling.
 The helper should just gently go back and forth with the controls.
 Little is a lot here.
-The nose should be on the ground while you are doing this test.
+If you do the tests with a helper, the nose should be on the ground.

 In addition to the items listed by Hartmut, you need to check the following items inside the airplane: (while the weight is off the nose gear) chain and sprockets for excessive looseness (there should be about a maximum of 1/2 inch of up and down play in the chain between the sprockets on the column)